- Study at Deakin

 For academic and personal support for international students, please contact the Division of Student Life

 The Deakin University Art Collection comprises 1500 diverse artworks principally by Australian contemporary artists which are circulated and displayed on the University's four campuses throughout Victoria.
-The Collection is administered by the Deakin University Art Collection and Galleries unit, Melbourne campus at Burwood.
+The Collection is administered by the Deakin University Art Collection and Galleries unit, Melbourne Burwood Campus.

-The exhibition program is presented through the Deakin University Art Gallery (formerly known as ICON Museum of Art) on the Melbourne campus at Burwood.
+The exhibition program is presented through the Deakin University Art Gallery (formerly known as ICON Museum of Art) on the Melbourne Burwood Campus.

 Through a vibrant exhibition program and a distinctive University Art Collection, Deakin University Art Collection and Galleries are committed to providing a focus for current cultural and intellectual scholarship, research and professional practice, while delivering a dynamic visual arts focus for the University both nationally and internationally.